HTMLParseErrorWG/meta/WORKFLOW.md

 3. In `html` repository:
    1. Create new branch
    2. Add errors for chosen tokenizer state in `source` file.
-We add errors in format `<dfn data-x="parse-error-some-id">some-id</dfn>` (for examples you can take a look at already added error codes, e.g. in `Data state`).Make sure you follow [formatting guidelines](https://github.com/whatwg/html/blob/master/CONTRIBUTING.md#formatting).
+We add errors in format `<dfn data-x="parse-error-some-id">some-id</dfn>` (for examples you can take a look at already added error codes, e.g. in `Data state`).
+Make sure you follow [formatting guidelines](https://github.com/whatwg/html/blob/master/CONTRIBUTING.md#formatting).
-      Avoid introducing new error codes if you can reuse existing without ambigiouty, e.g. `unexpected-null-character` error can be reused nearly in all occurences of NULL character in states.
+      Avoid introducing new error codes if you can reuse existing without ambiguity, e.g. `unexpected-null-character` error can be reused nearly in all occurences of NULL character in states.
    3. Build spec and check that everything looks as intended: go to `html-build` directory in *working directory* and run `build.sh`, fix linting errors if there are any.
 Compiled spec (part in which we are interested) can be found in `html-build/output/multipage/syntax.html`.